JsWorld

 2. Use of POSIX-style locale properties

-Care was taken to keep things standard and unsurprising.
-To describe the formatting conventions of the various locales JsWorld follows the POSIX specification, which should be well known to OS and systems programmers.
-And while the POSIX locale definition standard may have some shortcomings, it is good enough for most localisation purposes.
+Care is taken to keep things standard and unsurprising.
+To describe the formatting conventions of the various locales JsWorld follows the POSIX specification, which is well known to OS and systems programmers.

-If you open one of the locale data files in the locales/js/ directory, you'll see a JavaScript object with the various POSIX LC_NUMERIC, LC_MONETARY and LC_TIME properties.
+If you open a locale definition file from the locales/js/ directory, you'll see a JavaScript object with the various POSIX LC_NUMERIC, LC_MONETARY and LC_TIME properties.
 Here is the file storing the properties for the French locale:

 locales/js/fr_FR.js